tobsol/price-tracker/README.md

 ## Value proposition

-From endless refreshing to one timely alert — **your size, your price, your starting point.**
+From endless refreshing to one timely alert — **your size, your price, the moment it drops.**

-Most “-20%” banners compare against a short-lived, inflated high price.
+Most “–20%” banners compare against a short-lived, inflated high price.
 This tracker compares everything against the price **when you started caring**, so you don’t get tricked by fake discounts.

 ---